3 Skin problems in women with large breasts—and how to address them

 - Posted on: Nov 24 2019

+Do skin problems in women with large breasts occur more often?
 Having ample in the bustline is often valued in our society.
 But as with other types of assets, poor management of larger breasts can result in problems.
-Here are three conditions I treat more in patients who wear larger cup sizes and the stewardship recommended to prevent skin problems:
+Here are three conditions I treat more in patients who wear larger cup sizes and the stewardship recommended to prevent skin problems.

 - Intertrigo– intertrigo is inflammation and breakdown of the skin barrier in a skin fold.
 Skin folds are warmer, damper and experience more friction that non-folded areas of skin.
 These conditions can result in a dermatitis much like diaper rash.
 Larger breasts create larger folds, such as those between or under breasts, and therefore are more likely to create the conditions for intertrigo.